Engineering Academy Has Full Deployment of Cameras In Classrooms

-Read the full article from Education Investor Global here.
+Read the full article about cameras in classroom from Education Investor Global.

 A leading university technical college that puts innovation and technology at the heart of its educational mission for students is pioneering a new high-tech approach to supporting the development of teachers.
 Aston University Engineering Academy (AUEA) in Birmingham is the first school to install state-of-the-art video cameras in all its classrooms to help teachers enhance their pedagogical methods using the Lessonvu system developed by London-based start-up ONVU Learning.

 The ed tech company, which is part of ONVU Technologies Group, launched Lessonvu just 11 months ago and has already conducted trials at 10 UK schools, including AUEA.
 It aims to get the system into more than 200 UK classrooms by the end of next year and to launch in India, where it already has an office, next month, with the goal of achieving a similar take-up there.